Capsize-Games/shadowlogger/README.md

 # Shadowlogger

-Simple wrapper for built-in logger module which formats logs and adds a passthrough function which can be overridden to add additional log handling.
+Simple wrapper for built-in logger module which intercepts all logs and shadows them, preventing sensitive information from being leaked.

 ---